AFRL-RY/Turbulence-Degraded-Characters/README.md

 pip install s3cmd
 ```

-To list the directory of the sdms-unicorn-2008 bucket use the following command:
+To list the directory of the sdms-turbulence-degraded-characters bucket use the following command:

 ```bash
 s3cmd --requester-pays ls s3://sdms-turbulence-degraded-characters/